akihiro-inui/MusicGenreClassifiaction/README.md

 # Content-based Music Genre Classification

-Academic research in the field of Music Information Retrieval, The University of Edinburgh
+Academic research in the field of Music Information Retrieval, The University of Edinburgh (Updated time to time)

 ## Abstract